 Research by CareerBuilder suggests that 75% of the candidates decide on applying for the job by look and feel of the job post.
 Hence, the company career page must be compelling enough to convert such leads into qualified leads.
 It should convert the visitor into an applicant.
 Career page building and career page branding must be one of the key talent sourcing strategies.

 Google for jobs – For Candidate Sourcing

-Google has introduced Google for jobs couple of years ago.
+Google has introduced Google for jobs a couple of years ago.
 It is now mostly available across the world.
 “Google For Job Search” has made it very easy for candidates to search for jobs.
 Now, instead of searching jobs on multiple job boards or career pages of different companies, candidates can simply search for jobs on google.

 just like any other google search.
 How cool is that?
 Google achieves this by using NLP, machine learning and various integrations with job boards.
-We see, in future, most of the candidates would be looking for job opportunities using google search.
+We see, in the future, most of the candidates would be looking for job opportunities using google search.

 This simply means that when candidates google for job opportunities, job positions from your companies must appear in the search.
 So, What you need to do for that?

 You just need to have all active jobs on your career page in certain formats.
 You can read more about this here.
-If job openings from your companies appear in the search, active candidates that are looking for change in the job, can view and apply for job openings in your company.
+If job openings from your companies appear in the search, active candidates that are looking for a change in the job can view and apply for job openings in your company.
 Practically, you can source many candidates without spending any penny!